 |Reliable RPC||Describes the Reliable RPC, which is the Natural RPC implementation of a reliable messaging system.|

-create an RDS interface, a remote directory service routine; information about
+an RDS interface, a remote directory service routine; information about the RDS

 |Using Security||How to use the Natural RPC with Natural Security or EntireX Security.|